GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 ### Licenses and modules

-\<This section is optional, because some VPN vendors can be open source or cloud providers that don't require such licensing>
+\<This section is optional, because some VPN vendors can be open source or cloud providers that don't require such licensing.>

 Before you configure your \<vendor-name>\<product-name> for use with HA VPN, make sure that the following licenses are available:

 \<Below are some examples.
-Replace with information that applies to the product>
+Replace with information that applies to the product.>

 -  Advanced Enterprise Services (SLASR1-AES) or Advanced IP Services Technology Package License (SLASR1-AIS).